near/NEPs/specs/Standards/Tokens/FungibleToken.md

 the contract requires the caller of the contract to attach enough deposit to the function call to cover the storage cost.
 This is done to prevent a denial of service attack on the contract by taking all available storage.
+It's because the gas cost of adding new escrow account is cheap, many escrow allowances can be added until the contract runs out of storage.
 If the storage decreases, the contract will issue a refund for the cost of the released storage.
 The unused tokens from the attached deposit are also refunded, so it's safe to attach more deposit than required.
 - To prevent the deployed contract from being modified or deleted, it should not have any access